tonyrein/boing/README.rst

 Change the information in this section to the values for your Elasticsearch database.
 These values should work as is for a server on the same host as Pogo, unless the default settings have been changed in Elasticsearch's configuration.
+By the way, the timeout parameter is in seconds.

 [logging]